studioml/studio/docs/faq.rst

 Frequently Asked Questions
 ==========================

+`What is the complete list of tools Studio.ML is compatible with?`_ `Do I need to change my code to use Studio.ML?`_
+`How can I track the training of my models?`_
+`How does Studio.ml integrate with Google Cloud or Amazon EC2?`_ `Is it possible to view the experiment artifacts outside of the Web UI?_

-What is the complete list of tools Studio.ML is compatible with?
+_`What is the complete list of tools Studio.ML is compatible with?`
 -------------

 Keras, TensorFlow, PyTorch, scikit-learn

-Do I need to change my code to use Studio.ML?
+_`Do I need to change my code to use Studio.ML?`
 ---------------------------------------------

 Studio is designed to minimize any invasion of your existing code.
 Running an experiment with Studio should be as simple as replacing ``python`` with ``studio run`` in your command line with a few flags for capturing your workspace or naming your experiments.

-How can I track the training of my models?
+_`How can I track the training of my models?`
 --------------------

 You can manage any of your experiments- current, old or queued- through the web interface.
 Simply run ``studio ui`` to launch the UI to view details of any of your experiments.

-How does Studio.ml integrate with Google Cloud or Amazon EC2?
+_`How does Studio.ml integrate with Google Cloud or Amazon EC2?`
 -----------------

 We use standard Python tools like Boto and Google Cloud Python Client to launch GPU instances that are used for model training and de-provision them when the experiment is finished.

-Is it possible to view the experiment artifacts outside of the Web UI?
+_`Is it possible to view the experiment artifacts outside of the Web UI?`
 -------------------

 Yes!